pulibrary/lux/docs/installing-lux.md

 (This assumes a Vuex store to be defined one directory up.
 You can omit the "store" import and param if not using a Vuex store.
 If you need to use Vuex, you will need to touch a few other files.
 Please refer to the [State Management documentation](https://pulibrary.github.io/lux/docs/#!/State%20Management) for details.)

-If you _are_ using TurboLinks, do the following:
+If you _*are using TurboLinks*_, replace what is in `app/javascript/packs/application.js` with the following code:

 ```html
 yarn add vue-turbolinks